WebberZone/contextual-related-posts/readme.txt

 You can insert the related posts anywhere in your post using the `[crp]` shortcode.
 View [this article in the knowledge base](https://webberzone.com/support/knowledgebase/contextual-related-posts-shortcode/) for more details.

+== Other Notes ==

+Contextual Related Posts is one of the many plugins developed by WebberZone.
+Check out our other plugins:

+* [Top 10](https://wordpress.org/plugins/top-10/) - Track daily and total visits on your blog posts and display the popular and trending posts
+* [WebberZone Snippetz](https://wordpress.org/plugins/add-to-all/) - The ultimate snippet manager for WordPress to create and manage custom HTML, CSS or JS code snippets
+* [Knowledge Base](https://wordpress.org/plugins/knowledgebase/) - Create a knowledge base or FAQ section on your WordPress site
+* [Better Search](https://wordpress.org/plugins/better-search/) - Enhance the default WordPress search with contextual results sorted by relevance
+* [Auto-Close](https://wordpress.org/plugins/autoclose/) - Automatically close comments, pingbacks and trackbacks and manage revisions

 == Changelog ==